livecomsjournal/livecomsjournal.github.io/_editorial_policies/01_bylaws.md

           the finances of the journal, maintain the online presence.
 Tasks may be divided up among managing editors as they see fit, and specific individual tasks may be assigned to individual associate editors.
-       1. Section Lead Editors handles submitted manuscripts and assigns all manuscripts to associate lead editors.
-They make decisions on presubmission letters on about proposed manuscripts, in which they may be advised by the associate editors.
-They make final decisions based on recommendations from the associate editors, and communicate them to the authors.
+       1. Section Lead Editors handle submitted manuscripts and assign all manuscripts to associate lead editors.
+Section lead editors make decisions on presubmission letters proposing manuscripts, in which they may be advised by the associate editors.
+Section lead editors make final decisions based on recommendations from the associate editors, and communicate them to the authors.
        1. Associate Editors assign manuscripts to reviewers, collect